Clinical applications of Non-Invasive Brain Stimulation (NIBS): 2-day workshop

 Prof. Dr. Marcel Simis is a neurologist and clinical neurophysiologist with a postdoctoral degree from Harvard Medical.
 He is currently Director of Neuromodulation at the Institute of Physical Medicine and Rehabilitation of HCFMUSP.
 Its main line of research is the use of neuromodulation in the rehabilitation of neurological patients and study of neuronal plasticity with neurophysiological markers.

-Prof. Dr. Abrahão Fontes Baptista has a Ph.D. in Physiotherapy (IBMR), a Master's and a Doctorate in Morphological Sciences (UFRJ) and a Ph.D. from the University of Western Sydney, Australia.
-He has experience in the clinical, education and research areas, having as main interests the areas of chronic pain, peripheral nerve injury and regeneration, functional electrostimulation, non-invasive neuromodulation and meditation.
-He is currently associate professor at the Center for Mathematics, Computing and Cognition and the post-graduate Program in Neuroscience and Cognition at UFABC.
+Prof. Dr. Abrahão Fontes Baptista has a Bachelor degree in Physiotherapy (IBMR, Brazil), a M.Sc. and a Ph.D. in Morphological Sciences (UFRJ, Brazil) and a Post-doc at the University of Western Sydney, Australia.
+He has experience in clinical, education and research areas, with the main interests in chronic pain, peripheral nerve injury and regeneration, functional electrostimulation, non-invasive neuromodulation and meditation.
+He is currently associate professor at the Center for Mathematics, Computing and Cognition and the post-graduate Program in Neuroscience and Cognition at UFABC, Brazil.

 Co-presenting with the guest lecturers is Dr. Eliana Garcia Cossio from neuroCademy who has a Ph.D. in Neuroscience (Tübingen, Germany) and a post-doctoral degree from the Donders Institute for Brain, Cognition and Behaviour in the Netherlands.
 She is currently a Scientific Specialist and is bringing the technical expertise from neuroConn technology.
 Eliana has extensive experience with tDCS and tACS in combination with neuroimaging techniques like EEG, MEG and fMRI.